 - Know your vehicle – Whether selling or donating, the more you know about the intended vehicle being listed, the easier and faster it will be to unload.
 Using a car or truck manual, a boating manual, cub cadet manuals, do your best (if you don’t already) to know as many ins-and-outs of the vehicle you want to get rid of.
 That will make it easier for you to answer any questions from prospective buyers, making a sale more likely to take place sooner rather than later.
 Lastly, always be honest when people come to see you about your vehicle for sale.
 Just as you would not want someone pulling the wool over your eyes, don’t do that to someone in return;

 - Going the donation route – Along with possibly helping someone else out in need of one form or another of a vehicle, a donation can help you out too.
 The tax write-off you can be eligible for might even surpass what money you would have received from a buyer.
+Consult a free online tax tool to see if you are eligible.
 Be sure to look into the potential tax deduction, along with any paperwork you may need to update with your respective state or local officials.
 For instance, donating a car means you no longer have ownership of that vehicle, but it is important your state’s DMV gets that information too.

 The choice between selling and donating a vehicle can be a tricky one.